Father Aaron Damiani

 Director of Family Ministries & Communications

 Jennifer directs Immanuel’s ministries for children, youth and parents.
 Originally from rural Illinois, Jennifer moved to downtown Chicago in 2012 to pursue a linguistics degree at Moody Bible Institute.
 While a student, she began attending services at Immanuel and was deeply drawn to Immanuel’s liturgical worship, community life and fellowship with the global church.
-She joined Immanuel’s staff as Parish Administrator in 2016 and transitioned into leadership of family ministries in fall of 2018.
-In her free time, she loves reading novels, biking along Lake Michigan, tending too many houseplants, exploring the city and hosting parties.
+She joined Immanuel’s staff as Parish Administrator in 2016 and transitioned into leadership of NextGen Ministries in fall of 2018.
+In her free time, she loves reading novels, biking along Lake Michigan, tending houseplants, playing beach volleyball and hosting parties.
 Her favorite part of working at Immanuel is seeing how Jesus Christ transforms ordinary men, women and children and uses them to bring His healing and hope to the world.

 Worship Arts Resident

 Abigail grew up near Nashville, Tennessee.
 Since childhood, she has been drawn to stories and songs; this passion led her to pursue both theatre and music throughout high school and college.
 After completing a MFA in Acting in 2017, Abigail moved to Chicago and quickly settled into community life with the Immanuel church family.
 Over the past three years, Abigail has served in a variety of ways at Immanuel – singing and leading on the worship team and bringing creative leadership to Immanuel’s reader team.
 Abigail is deeply passionate about Jesus and enthusiastic about Arts and the Church.
 She is thrilled to serve and grow in this unique, development-focused position.
 In her down time, Abigail likes walking by Lake Michigan, drinking coffee and tea, reading good books, and losing track of time with people she loves.